How Research Happens

 Twenty-four hours a day, seven days a week, 365 days a year, NPRC employees are committed to the health and welfare of our research animals.

-Because our animals are crucial to discovering causes, preventions, treatments and cures, we have tailored programs to meet their species-typical needs as well as their psychological well-being.
-These programs include socialization, foraging and sensory opportunities, manipulable objects, climbing structures and positive reinforcement training to help facilitate animal care, veterinary procedures and research.
-We regularly review and update our behavioral management programs based internal assessments and findings published in peer-reviewed journals.
+Because NPRC animals are crucial to discovering disease causes, preventions, treatments and cures, we have tailored programs to meet the animals’ species-typical needs as well as their psychological well-being.

-The NPRCs follow regulations and guidelines established by the National Institutes of Health, the U.S. Department of Agriculture and other institutional animal care and use committees.
-In addition, the NPRCs are accredited by AAALAC Int., a private, nonprofit organization that promotes humane treatment of animals used in scientific research and whose accreditation is recognized as the gold standard for laboratory animal care.
+The NPRCs also follow regulations and guidelines from the National Institutes of Health, the U.S. Department of Agriculture and NPRC-specific institutional animal care and use committees.
+In addition, the NPRCs are accredited by AAALAC International whose accreditation is recognized as the gold standard for laboratory animal care.

 Back to top